-In a little more than a decade since the launch of the iPhone, smartphones have transformed how we interact and communicate with others at a staggering scale.
+In a little more than a decade since the launch of the iPhone, smartphones have transformed how we interact and communicate with others on a staggering scale.
 No other human tool has helped us this much in terms of connecting with other humans regardless of the distance.

 In the ‘50s, to send a message to another person 50 miles away from you, you would have to send a mail via post (which could take weeks) or pick up the phone (which could be expensive).
 In the ‘90s, there was a drastic change as you could already use a pager or a mobile phone to send and receive messages, but it was too cumbersome.

 Now, we’ve already made a bit of progress.
 You can now choose from a wide array of apps on your smartphone to use: your email client, SMS, or other messaging apps such as Skype, WhatsApp, Viber, or WeChat.
-Never before in our history as a species have we had the capacity to send information almost instantaneously.
+Never before in our history have we had the capacity to send information almost instantaneously.

 Video Credit: Best Reviews